kdiao2/confident_quizes/README.md

 5. **Push** to GitHub
 6. Submit a **Pull Request** back to this main repository

-Don't worry if you're new to these concepts!
-We've created a beginner-friendly guide to walk you through each step.
+Don't worry if you're new to these ideas and these approaches!
+There is also a beginner-friendly guide to walk you through each step.

 ## Getting Started